 |Few visit this out-of-the-way historical sign off busy Harding Place Road at Peach Orchard Hill.|

 In one driveway, a basketball hoops sits, unused, while two small, ornamental stone pigs guard another.
 At the dead end of Elysian Fields Road, an open space and a “No Dumping” sign await a visitor.
-Just beyond the chain-link fence along this strip of greenery, traffic on Interstate 65 builds to a crescendo.
+Just beyond the chain-link fence along this strip of greenery, traffic on Interstate 65 roars.
 In the distance, a train whistle blows and a plane roars overhead, the background noise of life in a major city.

 |The entrance to a gated community on old Peach Orchard Hill,|